 Expert teaching

 Our staff are supportive, approachable and passionate about their subjects.
-In addition to their academic expertise, they have nearly 30 years of commercial forensic experience between them.
+In addition to their academic expertise, they have years of commercial forensic experience between them.
 You’ll be taught by active researchers conducting important studies into fields such as entomology, forensic photography, anthropology, taphonomy, drug analysis, fingerprint detection and enhancement techniques, blood pattern analysis and fire investigations.
+Find out more about our teaching team below:

 Specialist facilities